slothjohn/switchFlashCards/README.md

 Learned how to flip a flashcard with CSS

-Passed a prop to solve
+Passed a prop to set new card to the front

 ## License